boltops-tools/sonic/docs/_docs/tutorial.md

 title: Tutorial
 ---

 In the next sections, we'll walk through using sonic in detail.
-It turns out that easiest way to actually explain the different uses of sonic is to actually use it.
+The easiest way to learn and understand sonic is to actually use it.

 Let's start!